 What do I need?

 - 1 lb of rose petals

 - A pan with a top

 - A glass bottle with an air-tight seal.

-1. Start by picking the rose petals: normally pink and red roses have the best fragrance.
-You will have to pick a half kilogram, which is very important, and you may need to have someone else help you get the full amount.
-Also, if you are collecting the roses yourself, try to do it in the morning, which is when it has more properties.
+- Firstly, pick the rose petals.
+Normally pink and red roses have the best fragrance.
+You will have to pick a pound of petals.
+Also, if you are collecting the roses yourself, try to do it in the morning, which is when they have more properties.

-2. Now fill the pan with a half liter of distilled water.
-Distilled water is always better to make these kind of skin toners for physical use.
-You will have no problems finding it in a supermarket.
-Once the pan is filled with a half liter of distilled water, add in the half kilo of rose petals, and set the stove to high.
+- Then fill the pan with a half liter of distilled water.
+Distilled water is always better than regular water.
+You will have no problem finding it in a supermarket.
+Once the pan is filled with a half liter of distilled water, add in the pound of rose petals, and start to boil them.

-3. This is the most important step.
-When you see it start to boil, lower the heat.
+- This is the most important step.
+When you see it has started to boil, lower the heat.
 The steam cannot escape because the steam is exactly what contains the essential oils of the roses, and what has the most properties.
 Once you have lowered the heat, keep it on for ten more minutes and then turn it off.

-5. Once all the steam has lowered, put it through a filter so that only the rose water remains.
+- Once all the steam has gone, put it through a filter so that only the rose water remains.

-6. Next, put the water in a glass bottle, shut it tight, and leave it in the refrigerator.
+- Next, put the water in a glass bottle, shut it tight, and leave it in the refrigerator.
 You can start to use the rose water the next day.
 The coolness of the rose water will serve as a perfect toner for your skin to clear it up, tone it, and heal it.
-It is a simple and very beneficial remedy.